kashi618/Atlas-of-Thoughts/2) University/Year 2/S2 Data Communications/Notes/Multiplexing - FDM & TDM.md

 - Fibre optic cables have very high bandwidth, allowing you to carry a lot of data.
 Usually more than enough for host to host interactions
 - Why?
 Because communications equipment is expensive

-Multiplexing essentially uses the spare capacity, for other communicating devices, sharing data communications on the same transmission link.
+Multiplexing essentially uses the spare capacity, for other communicating devices, sharing data communications on the same transmission link
 ![[Basic Multiplexing Components.png]]

 ### Multiplexing Examples